Clear Your Head

 Inspiration can sometimes be hard to grasp, but have no fear — inspiration can be just around the corner.
 Here are some ideas that can help you get inspired:

 - Go to a museum.
 Museums are filled with history, creativity, and inspiration.
-Go to a museum that speaks to you — whether it be a museum of art or a museum of science.
+Go to a museum that speaks to you — whether it be a museum of art, science, or whatever it is that you may need.

 - Hop on Instagram or Pinterest.
 There are tons of creative ideas floating around on both!